gdraheim/docker-systemctl-replacement/README.md

-Note that the docker daemon will send a SIGTERM to the PID 1 of a docker container that will result in the stop-behaviour of the "systemctl wait" loop.
+Note that the docker daemon will send a SIGTERM to the PID 1 of a docker container that will result in the stop-behaviour of the "systemctl init" loop.
 However the docker daemon will only wait 10 seconds by default and when the container has not stopped completely it will send a SIGKILL to all the remaining process in the container.